Louisiana Adoption, Home Studies and More

 Pregnant and Considering Adoption in Louisiana

-That pregnancy test comes back positive and is not what you were hoping for.
+Your pregnancy test has come back positive and is not what you were hoping for.
 What now?
 Where do you turn?
-You may tell the baby’s father, family, or friends, and will probably get a lot of different reactions.
+You may tell the baby’s father, your family, or friends, and will probably get a lot of different reactions.
 This can be very confusing.

-Don’t make a quick or what you might think is an easy decision.
-There are options you may not have thought of and a Lifetime Adoption coordinator can help you understand all of your options.
+Take a deep breath and consider your options.
+A Lifetime Adoption coordinator can help you understand all of your options.
 You can call, text, or fill out our online form, and a non-judgmental adoption coordinator will be there to provide the support you need.
 She can also offer the resources and the services of a professional or peer counselor if you like.

 What is the Adoption Process in Louisiana?